2020 Cape Cod & Islands

 (BLD) FERRY to Martha’s Vineyard and enjoy a tour that features Oak Bluffs with its Victorian “gingerbread” architecture.
 Spend some time in Edgartown, once an important shipping and whaling center.
 Check out the enticing village stores, take a walk along the ocean, enjoy the invigorating salty breezes, and admire the elegant homes along the tree-lined streets during your time here.
 Return to Hyannis where the remainder of the day is at your leisure.

-LD) This morning, head to New Bedford on Buzzard’s Bay.
-See the cobblestone streets, the early 19th-century Seamen’s Bethel chapel, the wharves crowded with fishing boats and fisherman—all the sights and scenes of this former whaling port, made famous in Moby Dick.
-Then, journey south to Newport, an elegant yachting mecca on Narragansett Bay in the “Ocean State” of Rhode Island.
+LD) This morning, head to Newport, an elegant yachting mecca on Narragansett Bay in the “Ocean State” of Rhode Island.
 Enjoy an orientation tour of Newport and see the first state house, the nation’s oldest synagogue, and the city’s oldest meeting house and library.
 Afterward, explore the extravagant lifestyle of a bygone era when visiting THE BREAKERS, shipping magnate Cornelius Vanderbilt’s opulent mansion.
-This evening, your Tour Director hosts a special farewell dinner at a local restaurant.
+Then, continue to Providence, the capital of Rhode Island and one of the oldest cities in the United States.
+This evening, your Tour Director hosts the usual farewell dinner.

 (B) Depart this morning for Boston.
 After a transfer to the airport for guests who have homebound flights, the motorcoach continues downtown to the Sheraton Boston Hotel, where the tour ends.
 Please schedule flights from Boston’s Logan International Airport after 2 pm.